wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 ## **Creating our app**

-To create the app type django-admin startproject vonage
+To create the app type `django-admin startproject vonage`

 This will create our project boilerplate with all the code.

-Navigate into your app and type Django-admin start project myapp
+Navigate into your app and type `Django-admin start project myapp`

 This will create our project which we will be using.

-To test the app simply type python manage.py runserver and navigate to localhost 8000 in your browser.
+To test the app simply type `python manage.py runserver` and navigate to localhost:8000 in your browser.

 ## **Configuring Settings**